bradfordcondon/divseek-canada-portal/README.md

     max virtual memory areas vm.max_map_count [65530] is too low, increase to at least [262144]

-This solution to this is to run the following on the command line of your Linux system hosting docker:
+This solution to this is to add this line:

-    sudo sysctl -w vm.max_map_count=262144

-To make it persistent, you can add this line:

     vm.max_map_count=262144